Learn to Play

 At what age do players start body checking?

-Under USA Hockey rules, players at the Bantam level are permitted to body check during games (the new Batam B2 level is a check free Batam level).
+Under USA Hockey rules, players at the Bantam level are permitted to body check during games (Batam C level is a check free Batam level).
 Coaches at this level teach the players how to check and how to take a check to prevent injury.

 How do I register with USA Hockey?